-Portuguese residence permits via investment for non-EU nationals provide an opportunity to obtain residence status and contribute towards eligibility for a citizenship application after six years as a resident.
+Portugal Investor Visas for non-EU nationals provide an opportunity to obtain residence status and citizenship status after six years as a resident in Portugal.

 Previously, a residence visa was granted where investments were made in Portugal via one of the following forms: